Tag: temptation

 Psalm 119:121–128, 1 Kings 4:29–34, Ephesians 6:10–18

-We cannot know the of Solomon.
-Perhaps he believed he was doing the wise thing (and he was politically) by marrying many foreign women for the protection of the .
-However, elsewhere, the Scriptures tell us that Solomon got a bit lost later in and would gods other than God with his foreign wives.
+We cannot know the heart of Solomon.
+Perhaps he believed he was doing the wise thing (and he was politically) by marrying many foreign women for the protection of the nation.
+However, elsewhere, the Scriptures tell us that Solomon got a bit lost later in life and would worship gods other than God with his foreign wives.

 Every time I read these verses, I ask myself if I (at the time of reading) am being the true servant or the self-deceiving one.
 I have learned, over time, that depending on where I am spiritually, I can be either or even both.